MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "You must be an admin of the Power BI workspace to use it with this report.
 After you become an admin, try to reanalyze the report."

-This is the same issue as above, but the error occurred during process analysis.
-Once you become an admin using the fix from above, please reanalyze the report.
+This is the same as the previous issue, but the error occurred during process analysis.
+Once you become an admin using the fix from the previous issue, reanalyze the report.

 ### "The process advisor service principal must be an admin of the Power BI workspace to refresh this report."